avmoore000/DeepSample/README.md

 -  Andrew Moore - Creating sample database and training ANN using the samples.

 Week of April 11 2020 Completed Tasks
+- Andrew Moore
-- Andrew Moore- Fixed a problem with sample generation, wrote a small driver program to generate samples TO DO
+	- Fixed a problem with sample generation, wrote a small driver program to generate samples.
+	- Reworked sample generation to use less memory when running.
+	- Changed sample generation and test functions to use new SpectrumFlux functions/vectors.
+	- Fixed the plotter to display large graphs properly.

+TO DO
 - Add a working version of cepstrum algorithm to DeepSample
 - Download files for training ANNI